Graylog2/documentation/pages/faq.rst

 Where are the log files Graylog produces?
 -----------------------------------------

 You can find the log data for Graylog under the below directory with timestamps and levels and exeception messages.
-This is useful when the server won't start.
+This is useful for debugging or when the server won't start.

      /var/log/graylog-server/server.log

+If you use the pre-build appliances, take a look into

+    /var/log/graylog/<servicename>/current

 Installation / Setup
 ====================